“Take 2 hours after eating. Avoid exposure to sunlight while taking this medication.”

 - Retain the services of an expert caregiver to assist.
 Managing several meds correctly could be daunting, and the addition of an experienced professional caregiver to give medication reminders can be extremely helpful.

-At Compassionate Nursing Services, our care staff are always available to ensure meds are taken precisely when and exactly how they’re prescribed, in conjunction with a full variety of tailored in-home care services to encourage older adults to remain safe, independent, and thriving.
-Reach out and speak with our experts in elderly care in St. Louis at 314-432-4312 for a complimentary in-home consultation to find out more!
+At Compassionate Nursing Services, our senior care staff are always available to ensure meds are taken precisely when and exactly how they’re prescribed, in conjunction with a full variety of tailored in-home care services to encourage older adults to remain safe, independent, and thriving.
+Reach out and speak with our experts in St. Louis senior care at 314-432-4312 for a complimentary in-home consultation to find out more!